-Compare growth rates of functions as x approaches infinity
+Compare function growth rate, dominance, and Big O behavior as x approaches infinity

 To compare growth rates, compute the limit of f(x)/g(x) as x->inf.
 If the ratio -> 0, g dominates f.
 If -> inf, f dominates g.
 If -> constant, they grow at the same rate.
 The hierarchy is absolute: exponential functions always outgrow polynomial functions eventually.